-- If you want the app to be consistent with the Basemap Gallery setting in your organization or portal at run time, keep the default option of Always synchronize with the Basemap Gallery setting of the organization.
+- If you want the app to be consistent with the Basemap Gallery setting in your organization or portal at run time, keep the default option, Always synchronize with the Basemap Gallery setting of the organization.

 - Alternatively select Configure custom basemaps, which allows you to import the basemap from a group or create a new basemap.

-- Click Create New.
-When the Add New window appears, provide a title and the URL of your map service, and click the thumbnail image to replace it with your own image file.
+- (This option has been deprecated.)
+Click Create New.
+When the Create New window appears, provide a title and the URL of your map service, and click the thumbnail image to replace it with your own image file.
 Click Add URL to add an additional URL of a map service to the basemap if needed.
 Click OK to close the window.
 Repeat this step to create additional basemaps.

 The basemaps you configured are listed with the selected thumbnails.